phaustin/quantecon-example/book/docs/python_oop.md

 In economic theory, this might be a proposition that applies to all games of a certain type.

-In Python, this might be a method that\'s useful for all Markov chains (e.g., `simulate`).
+In Python, this might be a method that's useful for all Markov chains (e.g., `simulate`).

 When we use OOP, the `simulate` method is conveniently bundled together